What does it feel like when ribs are broken? Changes in the area of the rib injury

 During direct impact, the rib bends inward, and a fragment of the rib can damage internal organs.

-The structure of the chest
+Structure of the chest

-Chest injuries are: open and closed:
+Injuries to the chest are: open and closed:

 The damaged part of the chest lags behind in breathing.